asmetanka/suno-ui-booster/README.md

 - Play overlays sized and optically centered for small covers and row overlays; dark circular backdrop always appears on hover (Play and Pause)
 - Action bar buttons with pill shape and static translucent background
 - Contextual Trash button injected into song rows with native-menu integration
+- Download WAV button injected into song rows: one click starts server-side conversion (if needed) and downloads the WAV automatically.
+While preparing it shows a blue wave animation; when complete, the button turns solid blue with a white checkmark for 3 seconds and then resets.
+- Playbar: the same Download WAV and Trash buttons are added to the bottom player, in the same order as on rows.
 - Workspace dropdown aligned to the button width and position
 - Advanced Options panel always expanded with the header row hidden
 - Consistent spacing and layout fixes for compact horizontal tiles (including `.css-1fls2yz` parity with `.css-1jkulof`)